Qiskit/qiskit-metapackage/docs/aqua/eigs.rst

     Consistent with its unique  design, Aqua has a modular and extensible architecture.
 Algorithms and their supporting objects, such as optimizers for quantum variational algorithms, are pluggable modules in Aqua.
-New eigenvalue solver  are typically installed in the ``qiskit_aqua/components/eigs`` folder and derive from the
+New eigenvalue solvers are typically installed in the ``qiskit_aqua/components/eigs`` folder and derive from the
     ``Eigenvalues`` class.
 Aqua also allows for
     :ref:`aqua-dynamically-discovered-components`: new Eigenvalue estimator can